simpleanalytics/blog/_posts/2022-04-26-4-best-google-analytics-alternatives.md

 Fathom has the philosophy of displaying a straightforward dashboard with all the key metrics and focuses on privacy.
 It is very similar to Plausible and to Simple Analytics in a lesser sense.

 ### Data insights
-Fathom does not install cookies and only collects IP addresses for 24 hours anonymized.
+Fathom does not install cookies and only collects hashes of IP addresses for 24 hours anonymized.
 They take the same approach as Plausible.
 They are privacy-focused, but because they collect IP addresses, Fathom can provide more insights (but is also less privacy-friendly).

 ### User Experience
 Also, in terms of user experience, it's similar to Plausible and Simple Analytics.
 However, the dashboard seems a bit less intuitive than the other two.
 It feels less easy to navigate, and the colors make it less clear than Simple Analytics or Plausible.